 Privacy as virtue

-I was honoured to receive a stipend from the Dutch Scientific Organisation, fully covering my salery and subsidiary expenses for three years.
-This highly prestegious 'Top Talent Grant' allowed me to write my Phd on an interdisciplinary topic, using my backgrounds in law and philosophy.
+I was honoured to receive a highly prestigious 'Top Talent Grant' from the Dutch Scientific Organisation.
+This stipend fully covered my expenses for three years and allowed me to write my Phd on an interdisciplinary topic, using my dual background in law and philosophy.
 The summary of my proposal was as follows: "The contemporary legal privacy paradigm is criticized along two lines: First, in a legal dispute individuals are often unable to adequately substantiate their interests relating to privacy; second, privacy is often outweighed by other interests, for example, security.
 This study will develop an alternative, virtue based approach to privacy regulation, focusing on the responsibilities of the actor (for example the state) of a privacy infringement.
 The new approach will not balance public interests such as security with individual claims to privacy, but assess whether an actor has lived up to his responsibility to act in a virtuous manner."

 This contribution proposes to remedy this problem, not by going back to the original interpretation of the rights to privacy and data protection, but by suggesting a novel interpretation of both doctrines in which both the individual and the general (societal) interests are guaranteed.
 It does so, not by looking to rights or